 • Second homes.
 A second home may be a vacation home on the beach, a cabin in the mountains or a house you own in another state close to family.
 Guidelines are stricter for second homes, and they usually come with higher down payment requirements and more expensive interest rates.

-• Non-owner occupancy.
+• Nonowner occupancy.
 This is the occupancy you’ll choose if you plan to rent the home out to someone and earn income.
-Investment property mortgage rates are higher for rental homes, and you’ll need higher credit scores, higher down payments and more cash reserves to qualify.
+Investment property mortgage rates are higher for rental homes, and you’ll need a higher credit score, higher down payment and more cash reserves to qualify for a loan.

-The table below highlights the basics of the different types of mortgages available.
+The table below highlights the basics of the different mortgage types available.

 Fixed-rate mortgage